babymechanic/angular2-basics/check-points.md

   - issues
     - writing tests makes after the code is written is a little harder
     - might not have context on existing code
+### Step 4
+  - We want to be able to select from a list of available products to make it a bit more interesting
+  - lets try TDD